nuvitekdev/SalesforceFrameworks/force-app/main/Messaging/QUICKSTART.md

 3. **Verify the tab** is visible in the navigation menu
    - If not, add the "Messaging App" tab to your navigation menu in Setup

+4. **Configure Notifications**
+   - To enable global notifications, add the messageNotifier component to your app's utility bar:
+     1. Go to Setup → User Interface → App Manager
+     2. Find and edit your Lightning App
+     3. Select "Utility Items" in the App Builder
+     4. Click "Add Utility Item" and select "Custom Component"
+     5. Choose the "messageNotifier" component
+     6. Save your changes

 ### For Users

 1. **Access the app** by clicking on the "Messaging App" tab in your navigation menu